ethanwicker/isl/2021-02-01-scikit-learn-columntransformer-pipeline.md

 In the event where we do have missing data, it can be useful to *impute* the missing values.
 We can use scikit-learn's `SimpleImputer` transformer for this from the `impute` module.

-Let's artificially create an `NaN` value in `X_categorical_copy` below, and impute this missing values.
+Let's artificially create an `NaN` value in `sex_train_copy` below, and impute this missing values.
 We can use the `strategy` parameter to control how the imputation is done.
 For numerical data, `strategy` can be set to either `mean` or `median`.
 For categorical data, we can set `strategy` to `constant`, which will allow us to set a constant string value to convert missing values to.
-We can also let `strategy=most_frequent` for both numerical and categorical observations, which will replace missing values with the most frequent observation in that column.
+We can also set `strategy="most_frequent"` for both numerical and categorical observations, which will replace missing values with the most frequent observation in that column.

 When `strategy` is equal to `"constant"`, we can optionally use the `fill_value` parameter to create the constant string value.
 Below we'll just use the default value of `missing_value`.